hayhaydz/TwitterFlitter/README.md

 * [ofxTrueTypeFontUC](https://github.com/hironishihara/ofxTrueTypeFontUC)

-To run this application simply download and find the .exe in the "application folder", double click this and start using the vending machine.
+To run this application simply download and find the .exe in the "application folder", double click this and start searching for tweets.